A study of Music and Emotions in everyday life

 Professor Suvi Saarikallio, Principal Investigator

-Will M Randall, Postdoctoral researcher: data collection and analysis
+Will M Randall, Postdoctoral researcher: ESM design and data collection

 Margarida Baltazar, Postdoctoral researcher: healthy listening expert system

 Tasos Mavrolampados, PhD student: Music Information Retrieval